On expansions for nonlinear systems, error estimates and convergence issues: Technical tools about functions and vector fields

 \begin{remark} The fact that estimate \eqref{eq:bracket.analytic} scales like the factorial of the length of the Lie bracket is optimal, as illustrated by the following vector fields.
 For $x \in \R^2$ with $|x| < 1$, define

-Using \eqref{eq:def.analytic.r}, one checks that these vector fields belong in particular to $\CC^{\omega,r}_\delta$ for $r = \frac 1 4$ and $\delta = \frac 1 2$, with $\opnorm{f_0}_{r} = 1$ and $\opnorm{f_1}_{r} = 2$.
+Using \eqref{eq:def.analytic.r}, one checks that these vector fields belong in particular to {$\CC^{\omega,r}(B_\delta;\R^2)$} for $r = \frac 1 4$ and $\delta = \frac 1 2$, with $\opnorm{f_0}_{r} = 1$ and $\opnorm{f_1}_{r} = 2$.
 For $k \in \N$, one has

-Moreover, since $f_0$ is constant and $f_1$ depends only on $x_1$ but is supported by $e_2$, every Lie bracket involving $f_1$ at least twice vanishes identically.
+Moreover, since $f_0$ is constant and $f_1$ depends only on $x_1$ but is {a multiple of} $e_2$, every Lie bracket involving $f_1$ at least twice vanishes identically.
 Since these analytic vector fields ``saturate'' the bounds and exhibit such a nice structure, we will use them repeatedly in our counter-examples. \end{remark}